ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 Bedrock is the next major release of the Optimism network, planned for the second half of 2022.
 Here are the major changes:

-## Services
+## Runtime (for replicas and devnodes)

-In bedrock processing is divided between a rollup node, which replaces some DTL functionality, and an execution engine, which does more than the current l2geth.
+In bedrock processing is divided between a rollup node, which replaces some DTL functionality, and an execution engine, which has less of a difference from upstream geth than the current l2geth has.

 ### The rollup node